FRA Modern Slavery Statement

-This is FRA’s Modern Slavery Act statement, prepared pursuant to section 54(1) of the UK Modern Slavery Act 2015.
-It covers the financial year January 2021 to December 2021 and describes our commitment and steps taken to prevent modern slavery in our business and supply chain.
+This is FRA’s Modern Slavery Act statement, prepared pursuant to section54(1) of the UK Modern Slavery Act 2015.
+It covers the financial year January 2022to December 2022 and describes our commitment and steps taken to prevent modern slavery in our business and supply chain.

 Forensic Risk Alliance (FRA) is a global forensic accounting, data governance and compliance consultancy firm specialising in international forensic investigations for global corporations and law firms.